cglorious/magic-mouse-frontend/notes.md

 [ x ] increment to change state
 [ x ] decrement to change state
 [   ] render count
+[   ] maintain count when moving to another page

 ## Stretch
 [   ] persist to the database